Charlotte County, Florida: Government and politics

 Charlotte County, as is typical for the southwestern Florida coast, became and remained a solidly Republican county in the years following the Second World War.
-No Democrat has won the county since Lyndon Johnson did so during his 1964 landslide, with only Bill Clinton in 1992 and 1996 not being outvoted by an absolute majority due to the appeal of Ross Perot.
+No Democrat has won the county since Lyndon Johnson did so during his 1964 landslide, the only time a Democrat has carried the county since Franklin D. Roosevelt in 1944.
+In the last 60 years, Bill Clinton in 1992 and 1996 was the only Democrat not being outvoted by an absolute majority due to the appeal of Ross Perot.
 Charlotte resisted George Wallace in the 1968 election to still return an absolute Republican majority, unlike several neighboring counties.